Six Horrible Financial Products You Should Avoid

 Dealing with financial products can be very confusing and stressful, but there are some products that you should absolutely stay away from for the sake of your financial health.
 Here are a list of six things I think people should avoid.

 There is absolutely no need to get a credit card with a maintenance fee these days.
 In the past when credit cards was a new product most of them had maintenance fees, but now very few charge them.
-I am surprised that companies still issue ridiculously bad cards such as this card that charges a $150 yearly fee plus a $6.95 monthly fee.
+I am surprised that companies still issue ridiculously bad cards.

-3. Store specific credit cards are those that can be used only at the store where you signed up.
+Store specific credit cards are those that can be used only at the store where you signed up.
 Do not be enticed to sign up for these cards even if the store gives you 30% off on the day you sign up.
 The reason is that they generally have very high interest rates and could lower your credit score.
-These are different from a cobranded credit card that can be used anywhere.
-An example of a cobranded credit card is the Costco Amex Card, which can be used outside of Costco.
-Cobranded cards generally have better rates and better internal controls than store specific cards.
+These are different from a co-branded credit card that can be used anywhere.
+Co-branded cards generally have better rates and better internal controls than store specific cards.
 (See also: Store Credit Cards That Don't Suck)

 These are insurance policies marketed by credit card companies or mortgage companies that insure you against debt payments if you become ill or lose your job.
 It sounds good right?
 The truth is that they are usually quite overpriced, and the policies have so many exclusions that very few benefit.
 You are probably better off if you took the money you would have paid for this insurance and saved it in an emergency fund.
 In the UK these insurance policies were investigated for over two years, and the consensus is that these products are highly lucrative for the lenders and rarely benefit the consumer.

-5. Payday loans - These are loans given for the amount of your future paychecks, and they carry ridiculously high interest rates disguised as a fixed cost.
+These are loans given for the amount of your future paychecks, and they carry ridiculously high interest rates disguised as a fixed cost.
 If you calculate the interest rate it is often hundreds to thousands of percentage points.
 I think if you really need the money a low interest credit card is usually better than these loans because you can pay a credit card at the next statement date and your rate would be lower.
-Another horrible product in a similar vein is the tax refund anticipation loan.
-Linsey has good articles on both payday loans and the new tax refund anticipation loan .
+You can read about Linsey's experience with payday loans.